Zendeni/playing_with_python/exif_reader/README.md

 # Image Downloader and EXIF Checker

-This script downloads images from a specified URL and checks them for EXIF data, including GPS metadata.
+This script downloads images to current directory from a specified URL and checks them for EXIF data, including GPS metadata.

 ## Requirements